History of Philadelphia: Trades

-Early 20th century
+20th century

-In the beginning of the 20th century Philadelphia had taken on a poor reputation.
+In the beginning of the 20th century, Philadelphia had taken on a poor reputation.
 People both inside and outside of the city commented that Philadelphia and its citizens were dull and contented with its lack of change.
 Harper's Magazine commented that "The one thing unforgivable in Philadelphia is to be new, to be different from what has been."
 In his pioneering 1899 work of urban sociology The Philadelphia Negro W. E. B. Du Bois had written, "Few large cities have such a disreputable record for misgovernment as Philadelphia."
 Du Bois's study found, in addition to general mismanagement and neglect, severe racial disparities in employment, housing, health, education, and criminal justice.
 These disparities persisted; for example, between 1910 and 1920 the proportion of black citizens of Philadelphia who developed tuberculosis was four to six times that of whites.

 Along with an image of "dullness" and of poor governance practices, Philadelphia was known for its political corruption.
 The Republican-controlled political machine, run by Israel Durham, permeated all parts of city government.
 One official estimated that US$5 million was wasted each year from graft in the city's infrastructure programs.
 The majority of residents were Republican, but voter fraud and bribery were still common.
 In 1905, the city enacted election reforms, such as personal voter registration and the establishing primaries for all city offices.
 But, residents became complacent, and the city's political bosses continued in control.
 After 1907, Boss Durham retired and his successor, James McNichol, never controlled much outside North Philadelphia.
 The Vare brothers, George, Edwin, and William, had created their own organization in South Philadelphia.
 With no central authority, Senator Boies Penrose took charge.
 In 1910, infighting between McNichol and the Vares contributed to the reform candidate, Rudolph Blankenburg, to be elected mayor.
 During his administration, he made numerous cost-cutting measures and improvements to city services, but he served only one term.
 The machine again gained control.

+In 1910, a general strike occurred across the city, starting originally among streetcar workers it then spread to 65,000 - 70,000 workers shutting down the entire city.